Share This Craft

-These flowers are so versatile.
-These can be used to make flower garlands, table confetti, a brooch, a headband, pins, you name it!
-Try different techniques to make different types of flowers.
+These charming flowers are rather versatile, as they can be used to make flower garlands, table confetti, a brooch, a headband, pins—you name it!
+Try the different techniques detailed below to create different types of flowers.

-Make flowers for any season and use as interchangeable appliqué.
-I hot glued a safety pin on the back of mine.
-Attach yellow flowers to a wreath for spring and summer.
-Simply remove and replace with red and white flowers for Christmas.
+Make these flowers for any season and use as interchangeable appliqués.
+(Quick tip: Use hot glue to attach a safety pin on the back of each flower for easy attachment and removal.)
+Attach yellow flowers to a wreath for spring and summer, then simply remove and replace with red and white flowers for Christmas.

 Supplies & Tools:

 - 0.25 yard fabric, any color

 - Cut out circles (ranging from 1–3" in diameter) from desired fabric.
 You can cut the circles freehand; they do not need to be perfect circles.
 In fact, we find that they are more interesting and unique when each is slightly different.

 - Thread the needle and gather a circle in the center.
 Sew a couple stitches so that the petal holds its shape.
 Be sure to knot the thread.
 (Do not trim the thread yet!)